 It was no accident that hemp was not excluded from the bill.
 Industry leaders with large holdings in timber and the emerging plastics markets of the time were invested in artificially dampening the hemp trade in order to increase their own market shares.

 Additional cannabis prohibition laws, including the Controlled Substances Act of 1970. have made CBD oil a bit of a legal quagmire thanks to unclear, and in some cases, conflicting federal guidelines on hemp.
-Untangling hemp from its psychoactive cousin has been a legal struggle for at least the last decade.
+Untangling CBD from its psychoactive cousin (THC) has been a legal struggle for at least the last decade.

 The 2018 Farm Bill and CBD